Dynamsoft/label-recognizer-c-cpp-samples/README.md

-# Dynamsoft Label Recognizer samples for the C/C++ edition
+# Dynamsoft Label Recognizer samples for C/C++ edition

 This repository contains multiple samples that demonstrates how to use the [Dynamsoft Label Recognizer](https://www.dynamsoft.com/label-recognition/overview/) C/C++ Edition.